AlaskaAirlines/auro-flight/demo/demo.md

 ## Mainline multi-stop

-The following example illustrates a mainline multi-stop `stopover` flight from DXB to CPT (KTNANC)
+The following example illustrates a mainline multi-stop `stopover` flight from KTN to ANC (KTNANC)

 <div class="exampleWrapper">
   <auro-flight